Elleaume/adada_project/README.md

 * which methods are employed to try to pass their message? is property dammage a goal? or human casualties?
 * how is the news coverage distributed according to the different actors?
 **linking with news** we will be looking at the number of articles during the major events identified by the peaks in material dammage and human casualties.
 To look into the coverage, we will be looking at the length of the articles in question, which can give a general insight as to if the article is more factual and to the point, or if it is a an extensive article.
 The number of articles will also give an indication of the general publics awareness.

+## Contributions

+#### 1. Processing Global Terrorism dataset
+* Dataset cleaning and recovery of wronlgy formatted data - Annina Stuber
+* Data exploration - Camille Elleaume and Annina Stuber
+* Statistics of interest - Camille Elleaume and Annina Stuber

+#### 2. Processing of Articles related dataset
+* Cleaning cleaningr - Francesca Luongo
+* Data exploration - Francesca Luongo
+* Creation of a 'terrorism score' to filter out articles of interest and selection of articles - Annina Stuber
+* Topics detection and attribution of a theme score per article - Francesca Luongo and Annina Stuber
+* Web scraping of New York Times articles on terrorism and missing 1993 data on Wikipedia - Christelle Schneuwly
+* Merging and formatting of All-the-news dataset and New York Times articles - Francesca Luongo and Annina Stuber

+#### 3. Datastory and plots
+* Creation and style of the website - Camille Elleaume
+* Plots with statistics on Global Terrorism Dataset - Camille Elleaume
+* World map with terror attacks - Christelle Schneuwly
+* Terrorist groups analysis with their targets and the weapons they use - Camille Elleaume
+* Repartition of attacks per continents for most active groups - Annina Stuber
+* Word maps of most active groups per continent - Annina Stuber
+* Themes covered by terrorism related articles - Annina Stuber
+* Radar plots with themes coverd by articles on terrorism in all continents - Francesca Luongo
+* Mirror bar plot of terror attacks covered by news articles and average length of the articles for a selection of countries - Christelle Schneuwly
+* Most active groups in Iraq line plot and themes scores in Iraq and the US - Annina Stuber and Francesca Luongo

+#### 4. Poster presentation

+* Poster creation - all
+* Poster oral presentation

 ## Plan and temporal objectives